shoeffner/mthesis/src/conclusion.md

 ### Head pose estimation

 The head pose estimation works well in most cases.
-If a subject is looking straight into the camera, in the extreme case, when the nose points directly towards the camera and the coronal plane is parallel to the screen plane, there are two equally likely possible solutions: the $z$ axis pointing outwards or inwards.
+If a subject is looking straight into the camera, in the extreme case when the nose points directly towards the camera and the coronal plane is parallel to the screen plane, there are two equally likely possible solutions: the $z$ axis pointing outwards or inwards.
 In most cases this is not a problem, as it is unlikely that this happens.
 But sometimes this causes different results from frame to frame.
-Since there was no annotated ground truth for the datasets used about the head poses, it is not possible to give a quantitative analysis about the success of the method, but as was lined out in @sec:head-pose-estimation a qualitative analysis can be performed.
+Since there is no annotated ground truth for the datasets used about the head poses, it is not possible to give a quantitative analysis about the success of the method, but as was lined out in @sec:head-pose-estimation a qualitative analysis can be performed.
 In @sec:head-pose-estimation it is already